 Please DO NOT enter the site if you are not of legal age to purchase tobacco related products in your countries state of origin.

 For a long time, vaping had very little research to show vaping is good or bad.
 Now we have the first long-term study of effects on ex-smokers!!!!
 This study was running for six months.
-People who stopped smoking cigarettes and started vaping had much much fewer toxins and cancer causing agents in their bodies.
+People who stopped smoking cigarettes and started vaping had much much fewer toxins and cancer-causing agents in their bodies.
 This was found using saliva and urine sample analysis.
 Another big help was Nicotine patches.
-These were found to also be much safer then tobacco products.
+These were found to also be much safer than tobacco products.
 People who have been considering quitting and switching to vaping have heard a lot of claims from both sides.
 The health experts who conducted this study are hoping anyone considering quitting tobacco will find this information helpful in their decision to quite.

 Studies that claim vaping is as harmful as smoking are quickly being proven false, according to some experts.
 Another interesting result from this study shows that people are safer if they switch completely to vaping as oppose to doing both.

 Author Dr Lion Shahfb, from University College London, said:

 "Our study adds to existing evidence showing that e-cigarettes and NRT are far safer than smoking, and suggests that there is a very low risk associated with their long-term use.”

 "We've shown that the levels of toxic chemicals in the body from e-cigarettes are considerably lower than suggested in previous studies using simulated experiments.
 This means some doubts about the safety of e-cigarettes may be wrong."